valkarias/Pa/README.md

 - the build command will not work if the download command was not executed.

 #### build
-This command builds the cloned PCrap repo.
+This command builds the cloned PCrap repo and modifies the Path environment variable to the executable.
 It takes a required option specifying the compiler to build with.
 ```bash
 pbuild build --cc-type=<compiler name>
 ```